syncfusion-content/javascript-docs/js/DropDownTree/Checkbox.md

 api: /api/js/ejDropDownTree
 ---

-# Checkbox with JavaScript DropDownTree widget
+# Checkbox in JavaScript DropDownTree widget

 DropDownTree displays checkboxes to the left of each item when you set [treeViewSettings.showCheckBox](https://help.syncfusion.com/api/js/ejdropdowntree#members:treeViewSettings) property to true.
 It allows you to select more than one item at a time from the DropDownTree.
 Popup list stays open until selection is complete.
 Click on an item’s text or checkbox to change the checkbox’s checked status.